-In California, non-exempt employees are workers who must be paid on a wage and hourly basis because their job duties do not fall within an overtime exemption.
-A employer who misclassifies a non-exempt employee as exempt may be able to sue their employer for unpaid wages, as well as interest, damages, and attorney’s fees.
+In California, non-exempt employees are ones who must be paid on a wage and hourly basis because their job duties do not fall within an overtime exemption.
+It is not uncommon for some workers to get misclassified as exempt when they should be non-exempt.
+These workers may be able to sue their employer for unpaid wages, as well as interest, damages, and attorney’s fees.

-Below, our California labor law attorneys discuss the following frequently asked questions about misclassified non-exempt employees in California:
+Below, our California labor and employment law attorneys discuss the following frequently asked questions about misclassified non-exempt employees in California:

 - 1. What if my employer misclassifies me as an exempt employee in California?

 - 2. What is the difference between exempt and non-exempt?